ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ### Data Bias

 In the initial use of the data, it became apparent that there may also be some data bias within the dataset.
 This is because when observations are counted by state, a varying amount of individuals are represented in each state, but never fully representing the populations actually present in those states.
 These counts remain constant year to year, which seems to indicate that the same sample of people was captured each year by the survey.
 The fact that this data only represents samples may bring up issues in the reliability of the data, in that it is unclear if there was any bias in the collection of the data or if the data may be incorrectly skewed towards representing one group over another.
-An example of this issue is present in the Figures 3-6 below.
+An example of this issue is present in the Tables 1-2 below.
 If you compare the results of 2010 and 2014, you can see that there are ranging amounts of people represented between both samples by each state, though these sample sizes stay the same across different years.
 The fact that these population counts are relatively constant across each year brings into question what the selection criteria to be considered for the survey was, and what was considered complete data that could be put into IPUMS.
 This factor may also impact the findings produced in this project.

 Table: 2010 Sample Population Count by State